DevCycleHQ/devcycle-docs/docs/extras/advanced-variables/variable-defaults.md

 where applications are more likely to behave as expected in the very unlikely chance that DevCycle _is_ unreachable, and also make it easier for developers to reason about the behaviour of an application without having to refer to the DevCycle dashboard to determine the "baseline" value.

+It is always still possible to define your own "fallback" value in the DevCycle platform by adding a final Targeting Rule to a Feature that targets
+"All Users" and serves your intended "fallback" variation.